frappe/erpnext/erpnext/docs/user/manual/en/human-resources/salary-and-payroll.md

 Salary structures are used to help organizations:
   1. Maintain pay levels that are competitive with the external labor market,
   2. Maintain internal pay relationships among jobs,
-  3. Recognize and reward differences in level of responsibility, skill, and performance, and manage pay expenditures.
+  3. Recognize and reward differences in level the of responsibility, skill, and performance, and manage pay expenditures.

-The usual components of the salary structure (in india) include:
+The usual components of the salary structure (in India) include:

 __Basic Salary:__ It is the taxable base income and generally not more than 40% of CTC.